th3alexdev/th3alexdev/README.md

 I'm a Full-Stack developer from Venezuela 🇻🇪.
 I'm 22 years old, and I am passionate about web development and creating incredible user experiences.
 I am always looking for new challenges that allow me to learn and improve my skills.

-There's much more I could share about myself, but this website can explain it better: [alexanderperez.dev 👀](https://alexanderperez.dev/)
+There's much more I could share about myself, but this website can explain it better: [alexanderperez.dev 👀](https://alexanderperez.dev/) (work in progress)

 ## I love working with
 ![JavaScript Badge](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)